Keparoo/casting-agency/README.md

 - General:

-  - Returns a list of all the actors.
+  - Returns a list of all the actors in the database
+  - Request arguments: None
   - Roles authorized : Casting Assistant, Casting Director, Executive Producer
+  - Required permission: `get:actors`

 - Sample: `curl http://127.0.0.1:5000/actors`